The Real Thing (Lisa Stansfield song): Music video

 An accompanying music video was produced to promote the single, directed by Irish filmmaker Michael Geoghegan.
-It was later published on Stansfield's official YouTube channel in January 2014.
-The video has amassed more than 8,7 million views as of September 2021.
+It was later made available on Stansfield's official YouTube channel in 2014 and had generated more than ten million views as of October 2023.

 In the video, we follow three different young people.
 Stansfield appears as a mysterious figure with magical abilities, watching and singing to them.
 The first scene is at the home of a young woman, who are apparently upset and hiding in her bedroom.
 As Stansfield sings, magic dust appears on a phone.
 After taking the call, the woman is smiling and on her way out.
 The next scene is at a hair salon, where a female hairdresser are closing.
 With Stansfield there, magic dust appears so the door sign turns from 'Closed' to 'Open' again.
 A man then enters and after the woman is persuaded, she starts shaving off his hair.
 Magic dust appears on the machine cutter, and in the next moment they are embracing and kissing each other.
 In the last scene, the singer is in a nightclub.
 A gay man is sitting by himself, watching another man who is talking to his friends.
 Clearly down, he is getting ready to leave.
 After Stansfield walks up to him and singing to him, magic dust then appears over him.
 Couraged by this, he gets in touch with the other man, who willingly leaves his friends to join the man.
 As the video ends, people in the club are watching the couple leaving while Stansfield sings the last stanzas.